Chengeng-LI/Chengeng-LI.github.io/_pages/about.md

 * SEPT.
 2020 - PRESENT
   * Ph.D Student
   * Department of Electronic and Computer Engineering (ECE)
-  * The Hong Kong University of Science and Technology Ph.D Student (Pursuing PhD.
-Degree in ECE)
+  * The Hong Kong University of Science and Technology

 * SEPT.
 2016 - JUN.
 2020
   * Bachelor of Engineer